ofiwg/libfabric/man/fi_mr.3.md

 registering a memory region.
 Once unregistered, further access to the registered memory is not guaranteed.

+When closing the MR, there must be no opened endpoints or counters associated with the MR.  If resources are still associated with the MR when attempting to close, the call will return -FI_EBUSY.

 ## fi_mr_desc / fi_mr_key

 The local memory descriptor and remote protection key associated with